IN THIS SECTION

 We highly recommend that you don’t ask family, friends, partners or ex-partners though – if you do your application may be cancelled.

-It is important that you utilise every word allowed in your total word count.
-We will be looking for applicants, who demonstrate through their personal statement that they will thrive in their future role as a teacher that they have a creative and innovative approach, which will inspire both children and colleagues that they will strive to provide the best opportunities that they can for the children in their care to learn and flourish that they will have the highest expectations of themselves and that they will be a credit to the teaching profession.
+Use this part of your application to tell us about yourself and how you will thrive in your future role as a teacher.
+You might tell us about your creative and innovative approach, which will inspire both children and colleagues.
+You might want to tell us about how you will strive to provide the best opportunities that you can for the children in your care to learn and flourish, that you will have the highest expectations of yourself and that you will be a credit to the teaching profession.

 Further advice on writing a personal statement is available on the UCAS website.